FFZahra/FFZahra/README.md

 - 👋 Hi, I’m @FFZahra
 - 👀 I’m interested in Machine Learning, AI, DevOps
-- 🌱 I’m currently learning to become well acquainted with Linux environments
+- 🌱 I’m currently learning to Spring Boot, and taking my Java skills to an advanced level
-- 💞️ I’m looking to collaborate on ... nothing yet - just getting to know GitHub at the moment
+- 💞️ I’m looking to collaborate on Open Source applications
-- 📫 How to reach me ... (n/a)
+- 📫 How to reach me ... you can contact me through [my website](https://fatisahid.site/myPortfolio)

 <!---
 FFZahra/FFZahra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.